tembo-io/website/landing/src/content/blog/2024-01-12-geospatial-stack/index.md

 Right away we see that our loaded dataset created a table and sequence (recall, we defined the name in the ogr2ogr command).
 - elephant5990: A table containing our loaded dataset.
-- elephant5990_ogc_fid_seq: An automatically generated sequence in PostgreSQL, used to assign unique identifiers to each row in the elephant5990 table.
+- elephant5990_ogc_fid_seq: An automatically generated sequence, used to assign unique identifiers to each row in the elephant5990 table.

 When PostGIS is enabled, it introduces a table and two views by default.
-- geography_columns: A view listing metadata for each column with a 'GEOGRAPHY' data type, including schema, table, column names, spatial type, and SRID.
+- geography_columns: A view listing metadata for each column with a 'GEOGRAPHY' data type, including schema, table, column names, spatial type, and spatial reference identifier (SRID).
 - geometry_columns: A view detailing metadata about columns that store 'GEOMETRY' data, encompassing schema, table, column names, geometry type, and SRID.
 - spatial_ref_sys: A table containing definitions of spatial reference systems (SRS), each identified by an SRID, along with the authoritative name and the well-known text representation.

-We explored the data further by running a query to lay out the columns.
+We continued by running a query to lay out the columns in the elephant5990 table.

 ```
 SELECT column_name